Sept. 2015 - Present PhD Student, English and Comparative Literature, Columbia University

 Applications: Vim, Git, Bazaar, GIMP, VMWare, LibreOffice

-Skills: Web development, web design, computational text analysis, natural language processing, archival textual markup, database management, command-line scripting, version control, virtualization
+Skills: Computational text analysis, natural language processing, archival textual markup, web development and design, database management, command-line scripting, version control, virtualization

 Natural Languages: English: native; French: advanced (Test de connaissance du français, Level 4); Mandarin Chinese: advanced; Irish, German, Italian, Japanese: beginner